Today’s January 11 daily devotional reveals the central message of Christianity.

 Yes, Jesus forgives sins.
 And yes, Jesus forgives the sins of anyone who repents from the heart and resolves not to sin again.
 Yes, Jesus opens the gates of the Kingdom of God to every repentant sinner.

-The paralytic was healed.
+The person with paralysis was healed.
 He took his stretcher and went home, happy and healthy.

 But the point of the healing was not the disease, not the paralysis.
-The most important step in this amazing story was the forgiveness of sins.
+The most crucial step in this fantastic story was the forgiveness of sins.
 And the restoration of physical health was just a bonus.
 A great bonus!

 Prayer for Today

 Lord Jesus, you are the hope and strength of those who suffer.
 You are the source not only of health but also of life.
 Do not let us lose our way spiritually and turn our faith into cheap commerce.
-Help us to keep the focus on the heart of our faith every day.
+Instead, help us focus on the heart of our faith every day.
 Help us to always accept God’s love and the forgiveness of sins as the most precious gift.
 You live and reign with the Father and the Holy Spirit forever.
 Amen.

 Also read: Devotional for January 10